ewpa/LibSSH-ESP32/README.md

 This is a port of the excellent libssh.org library to an Arduino library for the ESP32 microcontroller.

-It lets you run an SSH server and SSH client on your ESP32 and use it over WiFi and Ethernet.
-Write your code and add the following include and initialization lines to your sketch:
+It lets you run an SSH server, SSH client, and SCP client on your ESP32 and use it over WiFi and Ethernet.
+Examples are provided for each of these functions, as well as an over the air (OTA) flashing example.

+To use, write your code and add the following include and initialization lines to your sketch:

     #include "libssh_esp32.h"
     libssh_begin();